TBragg88/Mental-Awareness-Project/README.md

     <img src="./Wireframes/desktop-lighthouse.png" alt="Lighthouse Color Contrast Report (Desktop)" width="320"/>
   </div>

-  Initial testing showed the mobile hero image was causing mild lag, which downgraded its score; preloading and resizing the image for mobile screens is recommended.
+\*\*"Initial testing revealed that the mobile hero image was causing mild lag, which resulted in a lower score.
+Preloading and resizing the image for mobile screens is recommended.

-  Accessibility issues on both reports were caused by some contrast problems with the "greyer" text color.
+Accessibility issues in both reports stemmed from contrast problems with the 'greyer' text color."\*\*

 -   **Manual Testing:**
     The site was tested on multiple devices and browsers to verify responsive design and smooth navigation.

 ---

 ## 🛠️ Local Development Setup